qkzk/fm/development.md

   - [x] FIX nucleo out of bounds
   - [x] refactor fuzzy navigation
   - [x] navigation.
 Moving below the last element should scroll, not wrap around.
-  - [ ] move nucleo interaction from status as much as possible: init, drop, whatever doesn't require status
   - [ ] testing: file, line, help

 - [x] FIX: save a name for previews, use it to display